Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Xray of Fracture of Proximal Phalanx of Middle Finger

-Following xray is of 34 years old male who had a injury to his right hand following a motor vehicle accident.
+The following x-ray is of 34 years old male who had an injury to his right hand following a motor vehicle accident.

 Hand Fracture Images – Fracture of Third and Fourth Ray Proximal Phalanx